 - Proof of citizenship or alien status

-- Proof of successful completion of 14 semester hours at an ABA accredited university in certain subjects
+- Proof of successful completion of 14 semester hours at an ABA accredited university in certain subjects, of which no more than 6 hours of credits may be obtained through distance learning.

 - Certified transcripts of formal legal education (both foreign and US)